The trial was not designed to test whether psilocybin is equivalent to escitalopram.

 Researchers find the psychosis produced from psilocybin in humans is due to activation of serotonin 2A receptors.

 Swiss researchers suggest the psychosis induced by psilocybin can be used to study the role of the serotonin 2 receptor in schizophrenia.

 Studies find four metabolites of psilocybin in human plasma and urine using high-performance liquid chromatography (HPLC).

 Researchers test the psychological effects of intravenously-administered DMT in healthy volunteers and find they begin almost immediately, peak at 90-120 seconds, and are almost completely resolved by 30 minutes.

 The secretions of Bufo alvarius are toxic when taken orally but can be safely dried and smoked.

-Researchers find 5-HT2 (serotonin) receptor subtypes in the brain are an important component hallucinatory mechanism of action of LSD and other chemically similar hallucinogens.
+Researchers find 5-HT2 receptor subtypes in the brain are an important component of the hallucinatory action of LSD and other chemically similar hallucinogens.

 Researchers find the total psilocybin and psilocin levels in 20 species hallucinogenic mushrooms from the Pacific Northwest US to range from 0.1% to nearly 2.0% by dry weight.

 Researchers find baeocystin in three of 10 species of mushrooms from the US, Canada, Mexico, and Peru.